teslimni/dawah-burnrate-calculator/README.md

 Run `npx prisma db push` to create the SQLite database defined in `prisma/schema.prisma`.

-## Building Styles
+## Building styles

-Tailwind CSS is compiled automatically when running the development server:
+Tailwind CSS is processed through PostCSS.
+Running the development server will compile the styles automatically:

 ```bash
 npm run dev
 ```

-For a one-off build you can run the Tailwind CLI directly:
+If you prefer to build the CSS manually you can watch the files with:

 ```bash
 npx tailwindcss -o styles/tailwind.css --watch